ky-ler/applefritter/README.md

 # AppleFritter

+> Note: This project was completed in 2023 and is no longer actively maintained.

 I originally set out to create a Twitter clone.
 I wanted it to look, and feel different from Twitter, while retaining the core functionality of Twtiter.

-> I have taken the live site down and included images of the site below.

 ## How It's Made: